kasupel/server/docs/endpoints.md

 ## Parameters

 For body-less endpoints (here, just `GET` and `DELETE`), parameters should be sent as URL parameters, or in some cases as documented, as part of the URL path.
-Other endpoints (here, `POST` and `PATCH`), parameters should be sent as JSON in the body (or encrypted JSON, as described above).See [types](./types.md) for an explanation of the types, though mostly they are native JSON types.
+Other endpoints (here, `POST` and `PATCH`), parameters should be sent as JSON in the body (or encrypted JSON, as described above).
+See [types](./types.md) for an explanation of the types, though mostly they are native JSON types.

 ## Responses